onchainengineering/hmi-wirtual/docs/admin/infrastructure/scale-testing.md

 formulas based on factors like CPU, memory, and the number of users.

-While the minimum requirements specify 1 CPU core and 2 GB of memory per `coderd` replica, it is recommended to allocate additional resources depending on the workload size to ensure deployment stability.
+While the minimum requirements specify 1 CPU core and 2 GB of memory per `wirtuald` replica, it is recommended to allocate additional resources depending on the workload size to ensure deployment stability.

 #### CPU and memory usage